Portuguese City of Mazagan (El Jadida), Morocco a UNESCO World Heritage Site

 -They also constructed 4 churches within the fortification.

--Remaining buildings from the Portuguese period are the old cistern( an impressive underground chamber-reservoir – 36 metres deep.The cistern is famous especially for the thin layer of water that covers the floor, with high vaulted ceiling which reflectes in the water).Several movies have been filmed within the underground cavernous space, expecially Orson Welles’ Othello (1952 film) best known internationally.
+-Remaining buildings from the Portuguese period are the old cistern( an impressive underground chamber-reservoir – 36 metres deep.The cistern is famous especially for the thin layer of water that covers the floor, with high vaulted ceiling which reflects in the water).Several movies have been filmed within the underground cavernous space, especially Orson Welles’ Othello (1952 film) best known internationally.

 -and the Manueline Church of the Assumption are according to UNESCO, the most important buildings from the Portuguese period.

-Mazagan is definitely one of the most interesting places in Morraco.
+Mazagan is definitely one of the most interesting places in Morocco.
 It’s become very popular with the unique ambience, beautiful beaches Casablanca, known of its golden sand.